haard18/haard18/README.md

 #   Haard here
-## mehhhhh who's gonna write all this
+## mehhhhh who's gonna write all this but whatever

 ### Fullstack Developer | Into the Web3 Rabbit Hole | Smart Contract Engineer